 It was not until the 1990s that Peter Drucker, who explored the way human beings organize themselves and interact, introduced what we know as modern business metrics.
 He was the organizational expert who famously said, “A strategy without metrics is just a wish.
 And metrics that are not aligned with strategic objectives are a waste of time.”
 Because of his work, businesses adopted dashboards and KPIs.
 Today, the use of dashboards underpins most businesses and provides executives with the viability they need to decide.

 With KPIs, businesses became ‘dashboard driven.’
 If we could measure it, businesses bent over backward to do it.
-Over the last twenty years, two critical problems with dashboard-driven culture have emerged that we will dig into, and what businesses can do to overcome them.
+Over the last two decades, several critical problems with dashboard-driven culture have emerged that we will unpack, and what businesses can do to overcome these limitations.